Pharm.D. Students

 2015 | 152 | N/A | 88.01 | 21.6 |

-(1) # of Enrolled Students = Count of unique student IDs that were enrolled at the completion of the Fall academic term and reported in the Incoming Student Headcount Report.
-Snapshot data for 2015 to 2018 is not available for validation at this time.
+(1) # of Enrolled Students = Count of unique student IDs by calendar year that were enrolled as of the Census date and reported in the Incoming Student Headcount Report.
+Snapshot data for before 2019 is not available for validation at this time.

 (4) Average Age of Applicant = The age at the time of PharmCAS application is self-reported.
-This is averaged for all students in the Matriculated status at the time of cycle close and is reported in the PharmD Admissions Cycle Report.
+This is averaged for all students in the application Verified and Matriculated status at the time of cycle close and is reported in the PharmD Admissions Cycle Report.

 * 2021 was the first year that the PCAT score submission was optional for admissions.